Tackling Weight Regain After Bariatric Surgery with PRIDEFebruary 20, 2019

 I was a chunky kid.
 My nickname in grade school was Big Butt Bonnie.
 I remember my mother calling out the door one day as I was walking to school and told me not to stick my bottom out.
 I had no idea what she was talking about.

-My Relationship With Food and Myself
+Tackling Weight Regain - My Relationship with Food & Myself

 Looking back, my relationship with food was weird from early on.
 When I was sent to the store for something, I would spend the change on junk food.
 On the way home, I would eat it as fast as I could (I’m talking about massive amounts-just stuffing it in so no one would know).